Reflections.

 latest Mangold Fellow:

-In 2023 Visiting Fellow Professor Georgios (Yiorgos) Anagnostou from The Ohio State University came to the University of Melbourne to deliver a special program.
+In 2024 Visiting Fellow Professor Johanna Gehmacher from the University of Vienna came to the University of Melbourne to deliver a special program.

 Reflections